robin-raymond/zax.io/warnings-errors.md

     * every declared variable must be used (unless marked with `#`)
 * `duplicate-specifier` (always)
     * a duplicate qualifier was specified, e.g. `constant`, `immutable`, `mutable`, `deep`, etc.
+* `type-mutability-qualifier-not-supported`
+    * a specific `type` mutability qualifier was selected which is not supported
 * `specifier-ignored` (always)
     * a qualifier was specified which is ignored in the context
 * `asynchronous-not-deep` (always)